Music of Miami: Electronic dance music

-Electronic dance music (EDM) and its subgenres have been important in South Florida.
-Miami is considered a "hot spot" for dance music.
+Electronic dance music (EDM) and related genres have been a prominent component of South Florida's music scene since the 1970s.
 Starting in the 1970s with acts like Jimmy Bo Horne and KC and The Sunshine Band, dance music coming out of Florida could be heard all over the world.
-With the demographics of South Florida being made up of Cuban, Haitian, and many other Afro-Caribbean cultures, dance music became very popular, adopting a lot of the grooves and percussion from those cultures.
 Early on, the dance scene in South Florida was mostly playing the EDM subgenres disco, house, and freestyle.
-Freestyle, a style of dance music popular in the 1980s and 90s, was heavily influenced by electro, hip-hop, and disco.
-Many popular Freestyle acts such as Pretty Tony, Debbie Deb, Stevie B, and Exposé, originated in Miami.
+Freestyle, a style of dance music popular in the 1980s and 1990s, was heavily influenced by electro, hip-hop, and disco.
+Many popular freestyle acts such as Pretty Tony, Debbie Deb, Stevie B, and Exposé, originated in Miami.

-In the 1980s, due to a combination of clubs staying open till 5 AM and the glut of easily available drugs, Miami's dance scene began to get noticed internationally.
-In 1985 the Winter Music Conference, a yearly, week-long dance music conference/convention/showcase started in South Florida.
-The event has happened in Miami ever since.
-WMC as it is also known as, is famous as well for its Ultra Music Festival which happens the same week.
-By the 1990s many local DJs and producers where getting noticed.
-Acts like Murk, aka Funky Green Dogs, Planet Soul, and DJs like Robbie Rivera, were all getting air play not just in Florida but around the world.
-Clubs like Space, Crobar, and Mansion also attracted first class international DJ as well increasing the musics popularity.
-Miami would wind up allowing its night clubs to stay open 24 hours on the weekend.
-Thus increasing the demand for dance music.
-Clubs would regularly have internationally known DJs as well as local acts such as Ivano Bellini, Patrick M, and a long list of others spin into the next day.
+In the 1980s, Miami's dance scene began to attract international attention, aided in part by clubs that stayed open until 5 AM.
+In 1985 the Winter Music Conference, a yearly week-long dance music event, began in South Florida and has continued in Miami ever since.
+The conference is also associated with the Ultra Music Festival, which takes place the same week.
+By the 1990s, local DJs and producers such as Murk, also known as Funky Green Dogs, Planet Soul, and Robbie Rivera were gaining airplay around the world.
+Clubs such as Space, Crobar, and Mansion attracted internationally known DJs alongside local acts, and Miami extended its nightclub hours to 24 hours on weekends, further driving demand for dance music.

-There was also a period of alternatives to nightclubs, the warehouse party, acid house, rave and outdoor festival scenes of the late 1980s and early 1990s were havens for the latest trends in electronic dance music.
+The warehouse party, acid house, rave, and outdoor festival scenes of the late 1980s and early 1990s provided alternatives to nightclubs and became havens for the latest trends in electronic dance music.